jaakestevens/SampleChopper/README.md

 The plug-in will include its own built in sequencer, allowing the user to reshuffle drum breaks or sample hit songs easier and faster.
 The plugin will have its own master effects station with a selection of filters.

+*Currently made to be used as a standalone plug-in*